Meghanasivan/Meghanasivan/README.md

 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I attended a workshop on using AI in MS Office, and it was mind-blowing to see how AI can streamline everyday tasks!

-This showcases your current interests and learning path and hints at your future goals in data science and AI.
-Let me know if there’s anything else you’d like to include!